 There are a variety of microcomputers and printers connected to the College network located in the public access areas in the Library.
 These are accessible to all students during Library hours.
-Users have access to a variety of applications software and to the Internet.
+Users have access to a variety of software and to the Internet.

 The regional campuses are also equipped with computer labs.
-Common word processing and business applications software are available in all regional lab facilities.
+Common word processing and business software are available in all regional lab facilities.

 Access to the Internet is available in most College lab facilities.
 The College is connected to the Internet with a 100-megabyte fibre optic feed.
 All users of computer facilities must have an authorized user account and password.

-In case of problems encountered contact a faculty member, security, or Computer Services Help Desk at (250) 561-5812 or e-mail the Help Desk (helpdesk@cnc.bc.ca).
+In case of problems encountered contact a faculty member, security, or Information Technology Services at local 812 or e-mail the Help Desk (helpdesk@cnc.bc.ca).